4 Ways K–12 Can Maximize the Impact of Immersive Technology in the Classroom

 As education professionals, we cannot afford these types of wasteful mistakes with immersive technology because there is just too much at stake — too much opportunity to enhance, enrich and accelerate learning in unprecedented ways.
 For immersive technology to get there, it is vital to have a strategic plan that identifies why it is being considered, whom it will benefit and what metrics will be applied to demonstrate success.

 Your plan should ultimately address how much students will learn because of this technology, rather than in spite of it.
 Once an organization has a plan, knows roughly which technologies it needs and how they will be applied, then it is time to consider how to deploy them most effectively.
-Here are three tips to help:
+Here are four tips to help:

 1. Prioritize Great Digital Content to Strengthen Impact